LifeInvaderr/CodeQuiz/README.md

 As when researching Javascript, I learned that it was made within 10 days.
 When hearing this, I was disappointed about how long it took to complete this assignment.
 After accepting that they had more experience in coding than I do, I shouldn't be comparing myself to those who do.

+## Future goals
-## If I had more time into the near future, I would like to apply more effort into the CSS and buttons
+If I had more time into the near future, I would like to apply more effort into the CSS and buttons